-The fragile economic situation in Zimbabwe is wobbling towards renewed pits amid clues that small United States dollar denominations are evaporating from circulation, thereby causing fear and the possibility of a crisis, according social analysts and political commentators.
+The fragile economic situation in Zimbabwe is wobbling towards renewed pits amid clues that small United States dollar denominations are evaporating from circulation, thereby causing fear and the possibility of a crisis, according to social analysts and political commentators.

 The incident is prompting assumptions of a conspiracy to wash up the small denomination US dollar notes to give way for the planned inauguration of bond notes of similar denominations by the Reserve Bank of Zimbabwe (RBZ) at the end of next month.